Qixi Festival (Double Seventh Day)

-Praying for Good lucky on Marriage and Family
+Praying for Good luck on Marriage and Family

 Single women also pray for finding a good husband in the future.
 And the newly married women pray to become pregnant quickly.

-As the time past, more and more young Chinese people begin to celebrate this day as Chinese Valentine’s Day because of the romantic folklore.
+As time passed, more and more young Chinese people begin to celebrate this day as Chinese Valentine’s Day because of the romantic folklore.
 Youngsters celebrate it in a very similar way as that in western countries.